fusionfox/ansible-role-pi-dashboard/README.md

 # Usage

-Provision all hosts
+Provision all hosts:

 ```bash
 ansible-playbook -i hosts site.yml
 ```

+> Warning, this really will provision **ALL** the Pi's listed in the `hosts` file, you probably want to be more specific

-provision a group of hosts (i.e. tap-build-monitor)
+Provision a group of hosts (i.e. `tap-build-monitor`):

 ```bash
 ansible-playbook -i hosts site.yml --limit tap-build-monitor
 ```

-This will provision all pi's that are in the `sport-dax` group to dispay the URL specified in the `hosts` file.
+This will provision all Pi's that are in the `tap-build-monitor` group to dispay the URL specified in `group_vars/tap-build-monitor.yml`.

 # Configuration

-## Adding a new group
+## Creating a new group

-You will need to add a new group whenever you want to make a PI point to a new url that doesn't currently exist.
-If you just want to add a PI to an existing group then see `Adding a pi to a group`
+You will need to add a new group whenever you want to make a Pi point to a URL not already being used for a dashboard.

+If you just want to add a Pi to an existing group then see `Adding a pi to a group`.

-### 1. New Host Group
+### 1. New host group

 In the `hosts` file, add a new block for your group that looks something like this